Tuesday, December 29, 2009

 A falafel is a fried ball made from spiced chickpeas and/or fava beans.
 It is often served with pita bread and various dressings, tangy tahini being the most common.
 See below (clockwise from top left): traditional hummus with olive oil and chickpeas, wheat pita bread, and five falafel balls in tahini.

-Picture and delicious food from The Hummus Place in the East Village.
+Delicious food from The Hummus Place in the East Village.
 It was almost 60 degrees and a sunny day, so we chose to eat outside.
 Rachel kindly photographed my first experience with falafel, but I shall summarize for you here.

 me: [hesitantly] Hi, I'm Katy, nice to meet you.